mdaizovi/sk8_bot/README.md

  - Install ngrok on your local machine
     - Google it or go [here](https://ngrok.com/).
+    **NOTE** on a mac, for me it was easier to install with `brew install ngrok --cask` and then [follow these instructions](https://dashboard.ngrok.com/get-started/setup) to conect my account.

  - From the terminal navigate to the directory you want this code to live and clone this repo by typing the following into a terminal: